LearnToRunFast/CS_Notes/ASP.NET/ASP.NET MVC.md

 ### Controller

-Resposible to handling HTTP request which contains bunch of ActionResults.
+Responsible to handling HTTP request which contains bunch of ActionResults.

 ```c#
 // code snippet of a movie controller